ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-6. What is pruning in decision trees?
+Q. What is pruning in decision trees?

 <details><summary><b>Answer</b></summary>